 The fox sped off down the road the warriors were eyeing, and the royal advisor shut his book and slid it into his hoodie pocket.

-Frankie’s bright green eyes refocused on him, and with a passing glance to Alexa the youthful leadership was mentally linked.
+Frankie’s bright green eyes refocused on him, and with a passing glance at Alexa the youthful leadership was mentally linked.
 I don’t even need to force Chris to spill his guts to know that you guys are hiding something from me.